Photo by Dan-Cristian Pădureț on Unsplash

 Riot.js is a lightweight JavaScript front-end framework.

-makes me think a bit about an ancestor of Svelte (i.e. the user doesn't download Riot, but Riot is an actual compiler from xyz.riot
+Riot makes me think a bit about an ancestor of Svelte (i.e. the user doesn't download Riot, but Riot is an actual compiler from xyz.riot towards HTML files).

 Riot files are made from three blocks: